xianzaren/Multimodal-LLMs-for-Graphical-Perception-in-Color-Encoded-Scalar-Field-Visualization/README.md

-Multimodal-LLMs-for-Graphical-Perception-in-Color-Encoded-Scalar-Field-Visualization
+# Multimodal-LLMs-for-Graphical-Perception-in-Color-Encoded-Scalar-Field-Visualization

 Program codes and supplementary materials for the project:
-"Evaluating and Adapting Multimodal LLMs for Graphical Perception in Color-Encoded Scalar Field Visualization."
+*"Evaluating and Adapting Multimodal LLMs for Graphical Perception in Color-Encoded Scalar Field Visualization."*

-Program Codes and Supplementary
+## Program Codes and Supplementary

 The following resources are organized under the "program codes and supplementary" section:

-GroupingImage.py
+### Files and Scripts
+- **GroupingImage.py**
   Group images into ten folders based on classification.

-Step1ExtractRGB.py
+- **Step1ExtractRGB.py**
   Extract RGB values from images.

-Folder: Task1 and Task2
+- **finetune_exp2.jsonl**
+  Training data for fine-tuning in Task 2 (`.jsonl` format).

+### Folders
+- **Task1 and Task2**
-Process MLLM results, calculate errors or accuracy for graphical perception tasks.
+  Process MLLM results and calculate errors or accuracy for graphical perception tasks.

-Folder: Visualization
+- **Visualization**
   Visualize the prediction results.

-finetune_exp2.jsonl
-Training data for fine-tuning in Task 2 (.jsonl format).

-Folder: participant_recall_responses
+- **participant_recall_responses**
-Participant recall responses from human experiments.
+  Participant recall and summarization responses from human experiments.